 So there you go – 57 of the most fascinating fun, and lesser known facts about Liverpool.

-I hope you find this post an interesting read, and that it inspires you to visit this incredible city some day!
+I hope you find this post an interesting and informative read, and that it inspires you to visit this incredible city some day!

 UK Travel Guides